 Nurses spend 6,000 hours a month on average looking for equipment, so it is no surprise that the healthcare sector is a market leader in asset tracking.
 An RFID real-time location system lowers replacement costs and reduces the time-consuming manual procedure of locating assets.

-Use Cases during the COVID-19 pandemic
+Use Cases during the COVID-19 Pandemic

 In recent years, the fight against the 2020 COVID-19 virus outbreak has seen the beneficial usage of RFID technology.
 The RFID tags’ microchips let hospitals and other healthcare facilities: